 Jürgen Gossler (OBS technician, K.U.M.), and Franck Andersen (Technician, UiB-GEO)

 For more info on this mission, see the UiB-GEO website.

-In September, the Geological Survey of Denmark and Greenland - GEUS will participate in the deployment of up to 21 Ocean Bottom Seismometers (OBS) to measure seismic activity and small earthquakes on the northeast Greenland shelf and in the Fram Strait around the Lena Trough.
-The expedition is on board the research vessel Polarstern and the program is headed by the German Federal Institute for Geosciences and Natural Resources and the Alfred Wegener Institute.
+In September, the Geological Survey of Denmark and Greenland - GEUS participated in the deployment of up to 21 Ocean Bottom Seismometers (OBS) to measure seismic activity and small earthquakes on the northeast Greenland shelf and in the Fram Strait around the Lena Trough.
+The expedition was on board the research vessel Polarstern and the program was headed by the German Federal Institute for Geosciences and Natural Resources and the Alfred Wegener Institute.